microsoftarchive/iot-journey/docs/what-is-an-IoT-solution.md

 - Business Logic is the domain-specific logic of the system.

-- Command Processing handles outbound messages being sent to devices.
+- Command & Control Logic handles outbound messages being sent to devices.
 This area is a considerable security concern - the outbound path must not be compromised as it could have serious consequences (consider what might happen if a device receives a rogue command).

 - Data Visualization covers the presentation logic of the system, including business reporting and charting, as well as dashboards that can be used to assess the overall health and stability of the system.